Pageboy/amalion/_catalogue/between-learning-and-piety-student-activism-and-religious-movements-in-sahelian-universities.md

 ### Author Details

-**Leonardo A. Villalón** est professeur de politique africaine et Doyen du Centre international de l’Université de Floride aux États-Unis, où il coordonne également le Sahel Research Group.
-Il a publié de nombreux ouvrages sur l’islam et les dynamiques sociopolitiques au Sahel.
-Il a publié de nombreux ouvrages sur l’islam et les dynamiques sociopolitiques au Sahel, et il est l’éditeur du prochain *Oxford Handbook of the African Sahel*.
+**Leonardo A. Villalón** is Professor of African Politics and Dean of the International Center at the University of Florida in the United States, where he also coordinates the Sahel Research Group.
+He has published extensively on Islam and socio-political dynamics in the Sahel, and is the editor of the forthcoming *Oxford Handbook of the African Sahel* (OUP 2021).

-**Mamadou Bodian** est titulaire d’un PhD de l’Université de Floride, États-Unis.
-Ses recherches portent sur la sécurité, les systèmes électoraux, ainsi que sur la religion et la réforme de l’éducation dans les pays francophones du Sahel.
-Il est actuellement chercheur pour le programme Sahel/Afrique de l’Ouest du Stockholm International Peace Research Institute (SIPRI) en Suède.
+**Mamadou Bodian** holds a Ph.D. from the University of Florida, USA.
+His research focuses on security, electoral systems, as well as religion and educational reform in the French-speaking countries of the Sahel.
+He is currently a researcher for the Sahel/West Africa programme at the Stockholm International Peace Research Institute (SIPRI) in Sweden.

 **Contributors**